neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 ### Step 3: Compile the Smart Contract

-In the left side menu, select the `Solidity compiler`.
+In the left side menu, select the `Solidity compiler` tab.
 The `SOLIDITY COMPILER` menu will be active.

 Click on the `Compile helloWorld.sol` button to compile the loaded smart contract helloWorld (Fig. 3).